dsc-courses/dsc80-2026-wi/syllabus.md

 credit.

 **Regrade Requests for Autograded Problems**

+To submit an autograder regrade request, please make a private post to all instructors on Campuswire explaining the issue, including screenshots where appropriate.

 The autograder is very picky: it expects your assignments to have exactly the correct file names, all functions must be named correctly, etc. If these are